Ymaple17/Ymaple17/README.md

   <h3>A passionate learner from Shenzhen, China 🇨🇳, focusing on IC & Embedded Engineering.</h3>

-  <p>🚀 Diving deep into CPU design with ysyx, exploring the world of FPGAs, and building intelligent systems with AI algorithms. </p>
+  <p>🚀 Diving deep into CPU design with ysyx, exploring the world of FPGA, and building intelligent systems with AI algorithms. </p>

 </div>